-Born in Nezahualcoyotl, Mexico, master artisan Marco Antonio Ruiz and his family lived in Mexico City for several years; it was here where he first fell in love with art, while watching his mother hand-stitch and decorate cloth dolls.
+Born in Nezahualcoyotl, Mexico, master artisan Marco Antonio Ruiz and his family lived in Mexico City for several years.
+It was here that he first fell in love with art, while watching his mother hand-stitch and decorate cloth dolls.
 “From the moment I saw these figures I was fascinated,” Ruiz recalls.
 “I spent whole nights and early mornings sewing with needle and thread, and eventually I began to draw my own designs.”

 Along with traditional techniques like adorning the corn husk figures with colorful thread, Ruiz further embellishes them using his own unique methods of folding and multi-layered braiding.
 Most of his sculptures also feature areas of elaborate painting, which entails a combination of brushwork and liquid-pigment dyeing.